anjalbinayak/dark-theme-switcher/README.md

 Its `constructor` has three parameters:

 - `toggler: HTMLElement`
-  - The element that will toggle the theme when clicking on it
+  - Element that alternates the theme every time the user clicks on it
 - `callbackFunction?: (isDark: boolean) => void`
   - Optional function that runs every time the theme is changed.
 The parameter `isDark` is a `boolean` that indicates if the current theme is dark
 - `options?: SwitcherOptions`